-If you love animals, few careers are likely to be as rewarding as veterinary medicine.
-Our BS in Equine Science (Pre-Veterinary Program) is exactly what you need to prepare yourself for a career in caring for special creatures.
+Few careers are likely to be as rewarding as veterinary medicine.
+Our B.S. in Equine Science (Pre -Veterinary Program) is exactly what you need to make your resume stand out.

-At Centenary University, our Bachelor of Science (B.S.) in Equine Science (Pre-Veterinary Program) satisfies all the prerequisites you will need to apply to veterinary schools in the United States, Canada and abroad.
+At Centenary University, our Bachelor of Science (B.S.) in Equine Science (Pre-Veterinary Program) satisfies the prerequisites you will need to apply to most veterinary schools in the United States, Canada and abroad.

-With our nationally renowned Equine Studies program and elite Equestrian Center, many of our students naturally go on to careers in the equine veterinary industry.
-Yet, this rigorous pre-veterinary program is also ideal for students who want to work with all types of animals.
+With our nationally renowned Equine Studies program and elite Equestrian Center, many of our students naturally go on to careers in the equine veterinary and animal science industries.
+This rigorous pre-veterinary program is ideal for students who want to work with all types of animals.

 Tools to Succeed